cogent3/cogent3/README.md

 <details>
     <summary> Faster sequence coevolution measures 🚀 </summary>

-We have completely rewritten all the Mutual Information based coevolution statistics calculators.
-These are orders of magnitude faster the the old implementation when run in serial.
-We have also implemented support for their parallel execution.
-These methods are used by the existing `Alignment.coevolution()` method so you don't need to do anything different to use the new algorithms.
+We have completely rewritten all the Mutual Information based coevolution statistic calculators.
+Single CPU performance is orders of magnitude faster than the old implementation and we now also support parallel execution.
+The existing `Alignment.coevolution()` method uses these so you don't need to do anything different to use the new algorithms.

 </details>